Best free Android games in 2023

 Call Of Duty Mobile

-Released way back in October 2019, Call Of Duty mobile smashed through a combined 35 million downloads on Google Play and Apple’s App Store in its first three days and reaching 100 million in its first week.
+Released way back in October 2019, Call Of Duty mobile smashed through a combined 35 million downloads on Google Play and Apple’s App Store in its first three days.
+It reached 100 million in its first week.
 As of May 2021, it has surpassed 500 million downloads and generated $1 billion in revenue.

-Featuring a battle royale mode similar to Blackout mode from Warzone, other ranked modes include Team Deathmatch, Domination, Hardpoint, and Search and Destroy.
+The game features a battle royale mode similar to Blackout mode from Warzone.
+Other ranked modes include Team Deathmatch, Domination, Hardpoint, and Search and Destroy.
 Players can also opt for non-ranked multiplayer matches which gives them more gameplay options.
 Overall, it feels like a natural retelling of the Call of Duty formula for a mobile platform.
 It stands on its own two feet instead of feeling like a gimmick.

 Originally surfacing as ‘Mage and Minions’ in 2014, Eternium launched in 2017 as a serious isometric ARPG built specifically for mobile.
 It takes many of the great mechanics from Mage and Minions and focuses on a solid experience.
-There are a few Diablo clones on the Google Play Store right now, yet Eternium feels more accessible yet authentic than the rest.
+There are a few Diablo clones on the Google Play Store right now.
+However, Eternium feels more accessible yet authentic than the rest.

 The main selling point for Eternium for many is its interpretation of point and click isometric ARPG movement.
 Users simply need to touch anywhere in the in-game world to move their character, the same applies for using standard attacks on enemies, just tap to damage.
 Special attacks are mapped the specific touch-screen gestures, for example, drawing a ‘V’ shape will use a mage’s special attack, which feels super immersive.